awsdocs/aws-systems-manager-user-guide/doc_source/ssm-plugins.md

 \(Schema version 2\.0 or later\) Install or uninstall an AWS package\.
 This plugin runs on Microsoft Windows Server and Linux operating systems, but not all the available packages are supported on Linux operating systems\.

-Available packages for Microsoft Windows Server include the following: AWSPVDriver, AwsEnaNetworkDriver, IntelSriovDriver, AwsVssComponents, AmazonCloudWatchAgent, and AWSSupport\-EC2Rescue\.
+Available packages for Microsoft Windows Server include the following: AWSPVDriver, AWSNVMe, AwsEnaNetworkDriver, IntelSriovDriver, AwsVssComponents, AmazonCloudWatchAgent, and AWSSupport\-EC2Rescue\.

 Available packages for Linux operating systems include the following: AmazonCloudWatchAgent and AWSSupport\-EC2Rescue\.